-Command Description backup Performs a backup (and Cisco ADE OS) and places the backup in a repository. restore Restores from backup the file contents of a specific repository. repository Enters the repository submode for configuration of backups. show backup history Displays the backup history of the system.
+Command Description backup Performs a backup ( Prime Infrastructure and Cisco ADE OS) and place the backup in a repository. restore Restores from backup the file contents of a specific repository. repository Enters the repository submode for configuration of backups. show backup history Displays the backup history of the system.